pavoltravnik/maxims-of-law/maxims-of-law.md

 Ejus est periculum cujus est dominium aut commodum.
 He who has the risk has the dominion or advantage.

-Elect un vi, non datur recursus ad alteram.
+Electa una via, non datur recursus ad alteram.
 When there is concurrence of means, he who has chosen one cannot have recourse to another.
 10 Toull. n.
 170.

 Electio semel facta, et placitum testatum, non patitur regressum.
 Election once made, and plea witnessed, suffers not a recall.
 Co.
 Litt.
 146.

 Electiones fiant rite et libere sine interruptione aliqua.
-Elections should be made in due form andfreely, without any interruption.
+Elections should be made in due form and freely, without any interruption.
 2 Co.
 Inst.
 169.

 Enumeratio infirmat regulam in casibus non enumeratis.
 Enumeration affirms the rule in cases not enumerated.
 Bac.
 Aph.
 17.